it As. SOc We outline how to review a system and organization controls (SOC) report, an essential part of vendor and risk management functions.

-There continues to be a great deal of confusion over how to review a SOC report, the reporting structure and which reports are the best to obtain.
-The basic intentions of the reports are as follows:
+There continues to be a great deal of confusion over how to review a SOC report, the overall reporting structure, and which reports are the best to obtain.
+The basic intentions of SOC reports are as follows:

 - SOC 1 – a report related to internal control over financial reporting